A Different Path

 I'm Parke

-I took a different route to becoming a therapist.
-I partied hard in high school and college, then after graduation landed in the corporate world working in sales.
-I quickly realized I didn’t enjoy selling people things they didn’t really need.
-Around that time, I began dealing with my own struggles—social anxiety, work stress, and a general sense of being overwhelmed.
-Looking for relief, I got into philosophy, meditation, psychology, exercise, and breathing practices.
+I took a bit of a unique route to becoming a therapist.
+In high school and college, I partied way too hard.
+After graduation, I landed in the corporate world working in sales.
+I quickly realized I did not enjoy selling people things they did not need.
+Around that time, I started facing my own struggles with social anxiety, work stress, and a constant sense of being overwhelmed.
+Looking for relief, I turned to philosophy, meditation, psychology, exercise, and breathing practices.

-On the personal side, I’m into a lot of things: sports (especially Orioles baseball), history, being outdoors, and Eastern philosophy.
-I’m a big music fan—John Prine, Van Morrison, and the Grateful Dead are staples.
-My favorite book is An Island to Oneself, and my favorite movie is Castaway.
-My wife finds it slightly concerning that both are about being alone on an island.
-She’s not wrong.
+Outside the therapy room, I am into a lot of things: history, time outdoors, the Baltimore Orioles and Eastern philosophy.
+I am also a music fan and particularly dig John Prine, Van Morrison, and the Grateful Dead.
+My favorite book is An Island to Oneself and my favorite movie is Castaway.
+My wife points out that both are about being alone on an island and she is not wrong.

-Despite that, I’m happily married with two kids, a boxer named Poppy, and a morbidly obese (we’re working on it) cat named Wilson.
+Despite that, I’m happily married with two kids, a boxer named Poppy, and a morbidly obese (diet starts tomorrow) cat named Wilson.
 And if you’re wondering—I’m a child of the late ’80s and ’90s, currently 42 years old.

 I’m a Licensed Professional Counselor

-I graduated from Randolph-Macon College with a degree in Sociology and earned my Master’s in Mental Health & Rehab Counseling from VCU.
+I graduated from Randolph-Macon College with a degree in Sociology and earned my Master’s Degree in Mental Health and Rehabilitation Counseling from VCU here in Richmond.
 I’m always reading, learning, and deepening my understanding of this work because I genuinely love what I do.

 My Therapy Approach for Anxiety, Stress and More

-Here’s something I’ve learned: if you struggle with anxiety, it’s usually chronic.
-You can’t breathe it away, healthy-eat it away, or out-exercise it.
-Trust me, I’ve tried.
+One thing I’ve learned: if you struggle with anxiety, it’s usually chronic.
+You can’t breathe it away, healthy eat it away, or exercise it away.
+Trust me, I tried all of that and more.

-Those things help, but they’re not the full answer.
-What’s needed is a shift—a new way of relating to your pain instead of avoiding it or letting it run the show.
+Those things help for sure, but they’re not the full answer.
+What’s needed is a shift, a new way of relating to your pain instead of avoiding it or letting it run your life.

-I use a blend of lifestyle changes and an approach called Acceptance and Commitment Therapy (ACT).
-It’s a framework for learning how to accept what you can’t change, take action on what you can, and develop the wisdom to know the difference.
+At Therapy for Men RVA, we use a blend of lifestyle changes and an approach called Acceptance and Commitment Therapy (ACT).
+ACT helps men learn how to accept what can’t be changed, take action on what can, and build the wisdom to know the difference.

 ACT isn’t just talk therapy.
 It’s “do” therapy.
-As the saying goes, to change your life, you have to start changing your life.
-I can’t make the changes for you—but I’ll be like your boxing corner man, helping you build, test, and refine your personal game plan so you can find relief and enjoy life again.
+As the saying goes – in order to change your life, you have to change your life.
+I can’t make those changes for you, but I will be your cornerman.
+In sessions, we will help you build, test, and refine a personal game plan that works for you.
+Then you go out into life and execute it.

-ACT is a transdiagnostic approach, meaning it can work with almost anything.
-I’ve worked with people of all ages and backgrounds, facing a wide range of challenges.
-These days, I mostly work with men—from high schoolers to guys in their 50s and 60s—who are dealing with stress, anxiety, lack of purpose, loneliness, or just feeling stuck.
+I’ve worked with people of all ages and backgrounds, facing a wide range of challenges from everything from general anxiety to psychosis to heroin addiction.
+These days, I mostly work with men – from college kids to guys in their 50s and 60s – who are dealing with stress, anxiety, lack of purpose, loneliness, or just feeling stuck.
+Because those are my people.